microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/deviceregistrationpolicy-update.md

 |Delegated (personal Microsoft account)|Not supported|
 |Application|Not supported|

-When calling on behalf of a user, the user needs to belong to the following directory roles:
+When calling on behalf of a user, the user needs to belong to the following [Azure AD roles](/azure/active-directory/roles/permissions-reference):
-* Global administrator
++ Global administrator
-* Cloud device administrator
++ Cloud device administrator

 ## HTTP request